Aalto-Electric-Drives/motulator/docs/source/model/system.rst

    4. Save the feedback signals and the reference signals.
    5. Return the sampling period `T_s` and the duty ratios `d_abc` for the carrier comparison.

-The main control loop is implemented in the :class:`motulator.common.control.ControlSystem`.
+The main control loop is implemented in the class :class:`motulator.common.control.ControlSystem`.

 Digital control systems typically have a computational delay of one sampling period, :math:`N=1`.
 The PWM block shown in the figure models the carrier comparison, see more details in :doc:`converters`.
 The carrier comparison is implemented in the class :class:`motulator.common.model.CarrierComparison`.
-If the switching ripple is not of interest in simulations, the carrier comparison can be replaced with zero-order hold (ZOH).
+If the switching ripple is not of interest in simulations, the carrier comparison can be replaced with a zero-order hold (ZOH).

 Space Vectors
 -------------

 The system models in *motulator* apply peak-valued complex space vectors, marked with boldface in the following equations.
 As an example, the space vector of the converter current is

 .. math::
 	\boldsymbol{i}^\mathrm{s}_\mathrm{c} = \frac{2}{3}\left(i_\mathrm{a} + i_\mathrm{b}\mathrm{e}^{\mathrm{j}2\pi/3} + i_\mathrm{c}\mathrm{e}^{\mathrm{j} 4\pi/3}\right)
    :label: space_vector

-where :math:`i_\mathrm{a}`, :math:`i_\mathrm{b}`, and :math:`i_\mathrm{c}` are
-the phase currents, which may vary freely in time.
+where :math:`i_\mathrm{a}`, :math:`i_\mathrm{b}`, and :math:`i_\mathrm{c}` are the phase currents, which may vary freely in time.
 In our notation, the subscript c refers to the converter-side AC quantities and the superscript s refers to the stationary coordinates.
 The space vector does not include the zero-sequence component, which is defined as

 .. math::
 	i_\mathrm{c0} = \frac{1}{3}\left(i_\mathrm{a} + i_\mathrm{b} + i_\mathrm{c}\right)
    :label: zero_sequence

 Even though the zero-sequence voltage exists at the ouput of typical converters (see :doc:`/model/converters`), there is no path for the zero-sequence current to flow if the stator winding of a machine is delta-connected, or the star point of the three-phase system is not connected, i.e., :math:`i_\mathrm{c0} = 0`.
-Consequently, the zero-sequence voltage cannot produce neither power nor torque.
+Consequently, the zero-sequence voltage cannot produce power or torque.

 The space vector transformation in :eq:`space_vector` is implemented in the function :func:`motulator.common.utils.abc2complex` and its inverse transformation in the function :func:`motulator.common.utils.complex2abc`.

 .. rubric:: References